i-dot-ai/redbox/DEVELOPER_SETUP.md

 ## Installing packages

-Currently we use [poetry](https://python-poetry.org/) to manage our python packages.
+Currently, we use [poetry](https://python-poetry.org/) to manage our python packages.
 The list of poetry groups and python packages we install can be found [here](https://github.com/i-dot-ai/redbox-copilot/blob/main/pyproject.toml) in `pyproject.toml`.

-To install the packages, you'll first need to create a new virtual environment for python, and then run the following in that virtual environment.
+Run the following to install the packages into a virtual environment poetry will create.

 ``` bash
 poetry install